Gossip Girl: Critical response

 Gossip Girl initially received positive reviews.
-Due to the show's pedigree as an adaptation of The New York Times best-selling novel series, the show was considered to be one of the more anticipated new shows of the 2007–2008 television season.
+Due to the show's pedigree as an adaptation of The New York Times best-selling novel series, the show was considered to be one of the most anticipated new shows of the 2007–2008 television season.
 An August 2007 survey by OTX, a global media research and consulting firm, placed the show on the list of top ten new shows that viewers were aware of.
 Though the pilot was the recipient of many positive reviews from publications such as Variety, The Washington Post, San Francisco Chronicle and the Boston Globe, other reviewers described it as a guilty pleasure rather than an hour's worth of must-watch television.
 Metacritic gave it a score of 59, based on the reviews of 40 different publications.

 Toward the conclusion of the first season, Janet Malcolm of The New Yorker criticized the show for its deviations from the novels.
-She has stated that the series was "related to the original only in the names and outlines of the characters".
-She further asserted that, "Without von Ziegesar's fast, mocking commentary to propel them, the TV episodes are sluggish and crass—a move from Barneys to Kmart."
-However, author Cecily von Ziegesar has expressed support for the show, noting that all of her major plot points were present in the pilot.
+She stated that the series was "related to the original only in the names and outlines of the characters", and that "Without von Ziegesar's fast, mocking commentary to propel them, the TV episodes are sluggish and crass—a move from Barneys to Kmart".
+Author Cecily von Ziegesar said that all of her major plot points were present in the pilot.
+Von Ziegesar was so pleased by Malcolm's article that she asked to meet the writer.

 As the show continued its first season, the response became considerably more positive, and by the second season critical response was favorable.
 Metacritic gave the new season an improved score of 71.
 "Summer's been good to this girl," claimed Entertainment Weekly, who awarded the series its highest grade of "A".
 The New York Daily News claimed the show had found its footing by stating "It knows exactly what it wants and needs its new hybrid product to be.
 The hockey fights video of teen romance drama."
 Gossip Girl was designated the "Greatest Teen Drama of All Time" by New York magazine.
-The magazine wrote, "the show has resurrected the potential for scripted dramas to be effective social satire—to present a world more accurately than a 'reality' program can.
+The magazine wrote: "The show has resurrected the potential for scripted dramas to be effective social satire—to present a world more accurately than a 'reality' program can.
 Gossip Girl presents a wealth-eye view of the city, but because it is a cartoon we can laugh along with the conspicuousness of the consumption."